Remote control animal: Uses and justification

 Remote-controlled animals are considered to have several potential uses, replacing the need for humans in some dangerous situations.
 Their application is further widened if they are equipped with additional electronic devices.
-Small creatures fitted with cameras and other sensors have been proposed as being useful when searching for survivors after a building has collapsed, with cockroaches or rats being small and manoeuvrable enough to go under rubble.
+Small creatures fitted with cameras and other sensors have been proposed as being useful when searching for survivors after a building has collapsed, with cockroaches or rats being small and maneuverable enough to go under rubble.

 There have been a number of suggested military uses of remote controlled animals, particularly in the area of surveillance.
 Remote-controlled dogfish sharks have been likened to the studies into the use of military dolphins.
 It has also been proposed that remote-controlled rats could be used for the clearing of land mines.
 Other suggested fields of application include pest control, the mapping of underground areas, and the study of animal behaviour.

 Development of robots that are capable of performing the same actions as controlled animals is often technologically difficult and cost-prohibitive.
 Flight is very difficult to replicate while having an acceptable payload and flight duration.
 Harnessing insects and using their natural flying ability gives significant improvements in performance.
 The availability of "inexpensive, organic substitutes" therefore allows for the development of small, controllable robots that are otherwise currently unavailable.